Careers in Counter Terrorism

 When many people think of counter terrorism, they immediately think of federal government careers.
 Many federal agencies are charged with the task of investigating possible terrorist activities, gathering evidence and apprehending and prosecuting individuals who are engaged in terrorist activities.
 The Federal Bureau of Investigation, the Central Intelligence Agency and the Department of Homeland Security are the most often recognized government entities responsible for this task; however, they are only a small portion of the agencies that are engaged in counter terrorism activities.
 Also, military careers are instrumental in the counter terrorism industry.

-Careers that may be included in the counter terrorism industry include CIA analyst, CIA officer, NSA officer, computer forensics, forensic accountant, secret service agent, law enforcement, TSA screener, border patrol agent and more.
+Careers that may be included in the counter terrorism industry include CIA analyst, CIA officer, NSA officer, computer forensics investigator, forensic accountant, secret service agent, law enforcement, TSA screener, border patrol agent and more.

 Counter Terrorism Requirements